@ibnlanre/portal

 }

-const asyncUserStore = await createStore(fetchInitialData());
+const userStore = await createStore(fetchInitialData());

 // At this point, the promise has resolved, and the store is initialized.

-const userData = asyncUserStore.$get();
+const userData = userStore.$get();

 console.log(userData); // { id: 1, name: "Lyn", email: "lyn@example.com" }